Sleitnick/Knit/docs/util.md

 local value = property:Get()
 property.Changed:Connect(function(newValue) end)
 ```

+!!! warning "Tables"
+	When using a table in a RemoteProperty, you **_must_** call `property:Replicate()` server-side after changing a value in the table in order for the changes to replicate to the client.
+This is necessary because there is no way to watch for changes on a table (unless you clutter it with a bunch of metatables).
+Calling `Replicate` will reserialize the value.

 !!! note
 	Knit manages RemoteProperty objects on the client, so developers should never have to instantiate these themselves on the client unless creating completely custom workflows.